Undergraduate Course Catalog 2016-2017

 Accelerated Master's Program

-UNH undergraduate seniors with a minimum of a 3.2 cumulative grade point average at the end of the first semester of their senior year and undergraduate juniors with a minimum of a 3.2 cumulative grade point average at the end of the second semester of their junior year can apply for “early admission” to the Graduate School (November 1st deadline for seniors, February 1st deadline for juniors).
+UNH undergraduate seniors with a minimum of a 3.2 cumulative grade-point average at the end of the first semester of their senior year and undergraduate juniors with a minimum of a 3.2 cumulative grade point average at the end of the second semester of their junior year can apply for “early admission” to the Graduate School (November for seniors, February for juniors).
 Such candidates may register for a maximum of 12 credits of dual-credit coursework (undergraduate/graduate level course work, e.g., 700/800) prior to completing their bachelor’s degree.
 A student must be admitted to the Graduate School before the start of the semester in which the course(s) will be taken in order to receive graduate credit.
-Once accepted a student must maintain the minimum 3.2 cumulative grade point average until their undergraduate degree is awarded.
+Once accepted, a student must maintain the minimum 3.2 cumulative grade point average until their undergraduate degree is awarded.
 A student would apply for early admission on the regular Graduate School application available at www.gradschool.unh.edu.

 Four-Year, Undergraduate Option